Brandon Marshall Says NFL Teams Could Pass on Shedeur Sanders Because ‘He Makes Songs and Talks About Jewelry’

 Sims-Walker says Deion Sanders can’t save Shedeur in the NFL

-Simms-Walker doesn’t believe any team would draft the Colorado QB ahead of Cam Ward.
-He argued that being Deion Sanders’ son could hamper things for Shedeur.
+Sims-Walker doesn’t believe any team would draft the Colorado QB ahead of Cam Ward.
+He also argued that being Deion Sanders’ son could hamper things for Shedeur.

 That’s a harsh take on a player who put up elite numbers last season — throwing for 4,134 yards, 37 touchdowns, and just 10 interceptions.
 Shedeur also posted a 74% completion rate and a 168.2 passer rating for the Colorado Buffaloes.

-Despite the critics, Shedeur has the mental toughness and drive to prove them wrong.
+Despite the criticism, Shedeur has the mental toughness and drive to prove them wrong.
 He has a chance to be the next successful Sanders in the NFL.
 And if a team passes on him because he wears too much jewelry?
-Well, that could probably end up becoming their loss.
+Well, that might just end up being their loss.